About CyberGuards

 How do you handle sensitive findings?

-Findings are encrypted in transit and at rest, retained only as long as needed for the engagement plus a defined retention window agreed in scope, and never disclosed to third parties without written authorization.
+Findings are encrypted in transit and at rest, retained only for the agreed retention window, and never disclosed to third parties without written authorization.

 Want to talk to the people who would test you?

 The scoping call is the same person who runs the engagement.
-Thirty minutes, no slides, no pitch.
+Quick — no slides, no pitch.